-Round Island Lighthouse is an important Great Lakes Lighthouse since the waters around the Straits of Mackinac are full of dangerous reefs, unpredictable seas due to the quickly changing weather patterns of northern Michigan and the strong churning currents with Lake Huron and Lake Michigan converging to form the Straits.
+Round Island Lighthouse is an important Great Lakes Lighthouse since the waters around the Straits are full of dangerous reefs, unpredictable seas due to the quickly changing weather patterns of northern Michigan and the strong churning currents with Lake Huron and Lake Michigan converging to form the Straits of Mackinac.

 Due to the increasing need to have the Straits of Mackinac safe for commercial boating vessels the U.S. Congress in 1894 appropriated $15,000 for the construction of a lighthouse to be located on a shoal off Round Island.